sammarth-k/summer-of-qode/Python/2021/Class 1/Notes.md

 1. What is Python?
 2. Python Syntax
+3. Input and Output
-3. Data Types in Python
+4. Data Types in Python
-4. Operators in Python
+5. Operators in Python

 ## Introduction to Python

 - Creator: Guido Van Rossum